bchainhub/foxar/utils/README.md

 # foxar-utils

-Helper methods for interacting with EVM ABIs
+Helper methods for interacting with CVM ABIs